yiruyang2025/yiruyang2025.github.io/_projects/2_project.md

 - Deformable fields ensure that these details move consistently with body or surface movement
 ```

+## Experiments Notes

+- Colab machine has a maximum of 12 CPU threads, change to - num_workers = 12
+- Geometric Feature extracted from DINOv2_ViT-Small, semantic pixel-level features from DINOv3
+-

 <br>

 ## Refereces - 2D Vision SSL Supervision